ccamlr/Grym_Base_Case/README.md

 You may then go to that location in your computer (outside of R Studio), and in the ‘examples’ subfolder, you will find the "Examples.html" file which contains further useful documentation.

+You may also be interested in particular functions used within the Grym; to access help files for functions, type in the Console (for example, for the function *project()*):

+`?project`

+If you wish to see the source code of a function, type:

+`View(project)`

 ### 4. Download a repository from GitHub

 At the top of this page, go to ‘Code’ and ‘download ZIP’: